davebetts/Data-management-scripts/README.md

 # Data-management-scripts
-This repository contains R and Pythons scripts that djb has used to manage, edit, and analyze data.
+This repository contains R and Python scripts that djb has used to manage, edit, and analyze data.
+Additional scripts were created following online tutorials.

-Several specific scripts will be generalized in order to create template scripts for similar uses.
+Several scripts have been generalized in order to create template scripts for similar uses.